wsu-cpts489-fa20/bp-twitch/README.md

 ### Root Directory

+`npm start`

-`npm start` : Start server and electron app.
+> Start server and electron app.
 Client must have build generated.

+`npm run build`

-`npm run build`: Compile server.js into server.compiled.js
+> Compile server.js into server.compiled.js

+`npm run ebuild`

-`npm run ebuild`: Generate production build into `dist/` directory.
+>Generate production build into `dist/` directory.

+`npm test`

-`npm test`: Run this command in the root directory to run tests.
+> Run this command in the root directory to run tests.
 Client must have build generated.
-In `.testcafe-electron-rc.json`, replace
+> In `.testcafe-electron-rc.json`, replace the arguments listed below with your specific twitch
-            the arguments listed below with your specific twitch account's name and oauth token.
-The oauth token can be found via the network tab within the developer tools after connecting to a twitch channel.
-Remember, oauth tokens expire so if this command is failing generate a new one.
+> account's name and oauth token.
+The oauth token can be found via the network tab within the
+> developer tools after connecting to a twitch channel.
+Remember, oauth tokens expire so if this
+> command is failing generate a new one.

 ```